Salicylic Acid 12.0% w/w; Lactic Acid 4.0% w/w.

 The film-forming characteristics of the collodion-like gel vehicle also offer distinct advantages in clinical usage.
 The gel quickly forms a surface film, well before it dries completely, thereby prolonging the period during which the keratolytic solution can properly infiltrate and achieve intimate contact with the surface layers of the thickened stratum corneum.

 Furthermore, even when the film appears to have dried completely, the inclusion of the non-evaporative lactic acid ensures that a proportion of the salicylic acid remains in solution within the vehicle, thus permitting continued release of the keratolytic, which may otherwise be entrapped within the collodion-like film.

 Systemic absorption of salicylic acid or lactic acid after application of the recommended daily dose of one or two drops of the preparation to small, circumscribed areas is exceedingly unlikely.

-Collapsible tube containing 8 g, complete with special applicator, emery board and instructions.
-This is supplied as an original pack (OP).
+Collapsible tube containing 5g, complete with special applicator, emery board and instructions.

 Tatmore Place, Gosmore

 Hitchin, Herts SG4 7QR, UK